How to Repair a Glove

 - When re-lacing, be sure not to cover the finger sleeves on the inner part of the glove, especially for the pinky and thumb fingers.
 Go under these or it will be uncomfortable.

 After following these steps, you’ll know how to lace a baseball glove like a pro.
-Here are a few helpful tips to keep in mind when purchasing new laces for your glove:

 How to Replace a Baseball Glove Web